by Stuart Penney

 So, how did we respond in the face of this impending doomsday scenario?
 Did we invade the nearest art gallery and superglue ourselves to a Picasso or a Rubens?
 Did we nail our hands to the fast lane of the newly built M1 motorway at Watford Gap during rush hour?
 Not a bit of it.
 We did what anti-nuclear protesters have always done.
 We marched.
 And we waved banners.
 Together with politicians (Tony Benn and Michael Foot were early supporters of the cause), pop stars, members of the clergy and assorted learned scholars from Oxbridge, we pulled on our duffle coats and backpacks and trudged along the A40 from Aldermaston to Trafalgar Square carrying signs and singing songs.
 That’ll show ‘em, we thought.
 It’ll all be over by Christmas at this rate.

-This is the kind of stuff the hubristic Stewart frequently blurts out in interviews.
+This is the kind of stuff the hubristic Stewart frequently comes out with in interviews.
 To him, most things in life are (or once were) seen as an opportunity for “picking up the birds” as he likes to term it.
 While not fully endorsing Rod’s carefully honed Jack the Lad arrogance or, indeed, his outrageous braggadocio, I can kind of see what he was getting at because as a college student in the mid-60s I did take part in a few ban the bomb protests for reasons that were not entirely altruistic.

 There I was, in regulation corduroy jeans and desert boots, a selection of CND badges proudly displayed along the collar of my army surplus combat jacket.
 Sometimes I even bought a copy of The Daily Worker newspaper (rebranded as The Morning Star in 1966) and stuffed it in the pocket of said jacket, making sure the masthead was clearly visible to all who passed by.
 This ridiculous affectation was purely to enhance my left-wing street cred, you understand.
 I seldom, if ever, read the dreary communist rag.* Truth be told, my heart wasn’t really in it.
 Despite coming from a staunchly Labour voting working-class family, I had little interest in the gloomy leftist politics of the CND.
 For me and my school pals the marches were purely social events.
 For us it was all about the music, the camaraderie and, like Rod, the girls.
 These days you’d probably say we were there just for the craic.